Qualcomm denies direct financial links with Chinese antitrust expert

 The San Diego-based company has been under investigation since November by the National Development and Reform Commission (NDRC), one of China's three antitrust regulators, over how the company licenses its patents and prices its chipsets.

-Qualcomm (QCOM.O) is among an array of foreign firms that have been scrutinised by the government as China intensifies efforts to bring companies into compliance with its 2008 anti-monopoly law.
+Qualcomm is among an array of foreign firms that have been scrutinized by the government as China intensifies efforts to bring companies into compliance with its 2008 anti-monopoly law.
 At stake are financial penalties equivalent to as much as 10 percent of a company's annual revenue.

 As part of the NDRC probe, Qualcomm hired Global Economics Group to produce an economic analysis for submission to the regulator, Christine Trimble, a spokeswoman at the chipset maker, told Reuters on Thursday.